tektechnologies/Instructor-Prep/201/class_11.md

 ```

-### White board the code suggestions.
-- Demo the change sound button.
 ### What do you think this javascript looks like for a button like this.
 - Math.random()?
 - set as the volume of the audio element.